Privacy Policy: Overview

 Disclosure of your personal information to others

-The Scheme will only disclose your personal information with others if you agree.
+ACT Official Visitors will only disclose your personal information with others if you agree.
 This is usually limited information to establish contact or resolve issues with Directorates, service providers, operating entities and others.

 Where a law requires or allows us to disclose your personal information without your consent, we can do so in exceptional circumstances.
 Examples of these exceptional circumstances include: